As you might know, there’s one thing I’m highly passionate about in mixing. Bussing and routing.

 When I mix, I tend to keep the faders pretty quiet.
 I want enough room on the master fader so I’ll try to keep the fader levels low so when they’re all summed up into the master fader it doesn’t go into the red.

-But that’s not the case when I route channels to subgroups.
-It’s better to keep the levels loud on the individual channels so that you don’t need to push your group fader as hard.
+But individual channels so that you don’t need to push your group fader as hard.

 Why?